oconnor663/bao/docs/spec.md

 0120000000000000|1926c3...f330e9...|7fbd4a...7fbd4a...|000000...  |000000...   |00
 ```

-Note carefully that the first two sections are the reverse of how the root node
-is hashed.
-Hashing the root node *appends* the length as associated data, which
-makes it possible to start hashing the first chunk before knowing whether its
-the root.
-Encoding *prepends* the length, because it's the first thing that the
-decoder needs to know.

 ## Decoder

 After parsing the length from the first eight bytes of an encoding, the decoder